Drews01/Java-Spring-Bootcamp/JWT_AUTHENTICATION_GUIDE.md

 The JWT authentication system is now fully implemented and ready for testing.
 All components follow enterprise-grade best practices with proper security, validation, and error handling.

 **Remember to restart the application before testing!**

+## Step-by-Step Guide to Building Authentication

+To build a complete authentication system in a Spring Boot application, follow these steps:

+### 1. Create the Security Configuration
+- **File**: `src/main/java/com/example/demo/config/SecurityConfig.java`
+- **Purpose**: Configure Spring Security to handle authentication and authorization.
+- **Steps**:
+  1. Annotate the class with `@Configuration`, `@EnableWebSecurity`, and `@EnableMethodSecurity`.
+  2. Define a `SecurityFilterChain` bean to configure HTTP security.
+  3. Add a JWT filter to the security filter chain.
+  4. Disable CSRF and configure stateless session management.

+### 2. Implement JWT Token Management
+- **File**: `src/main/java/com/example/demo/security/JwtService.java`
+- **Purpose**: Handle JWT token generation, validation, and extraction.
+- **Steps**:
+  1. Use the `io.jsonwebtoken` library to create and parse JWT tokens.
+  2. Define methods to generate tokens, validate tokens, and extract claims.
+  3. Store the secret key in `application.yml`.

+### 3. Create a JWT Authentication Filter
+- **File**: `src/main/java/com/example/demo/security/JwtAuthFilter.java`
+- **Purpose**: Intercept HTTP requests to validate JWT tokens.
+- **Steps**:
+  1. Extend `OncePerRequestFilter`.
+  2. Extract the token from the `Authorization` header.
+  3. Validate the token and set the authentication in the `SecurityContext`.

+### 4. Implement User Details Service
+- **File**: `src/main/java/com/example/demo/security/CustomUserDetailsService.java`
+- **Purpose**: Load user details from the database for authentication.
+- **Steps**:
+  1. Implement `UserDetailsService`.
+  2. Fetch the user from the database using the `UserRepository`.
+  3. Map the user entity to Spring Security's `UserDetails`.

+### 5. Define User Entity and Repository
+- **File**: `src/main/java/com/example/demo/entity/User.java`
+- **Purpose**: Represent the user in the database.
+- **Steps**:
+  1. Annotate the class with `@Entity`.
+  2. Define fields for username, email, password, and roles.
+  3. Use `@JsonIgnore` to hide the password in API responses.

+- **File**: `src/main/java/com/example/demo/repository/UserRepository.java`
+- **Purpose**: Provide database access for user-related operations.
+- **Steps**:
+  1. Extend `JpaRepository`.
+  2. Define methods to find users by username or email.

+### 6. Create Authentication Service
+- **File**: `src/main/java/com/example/demo/service/AuthService.java`
+- **Purpose**: Handle business logic for authentication and registration.
+- **Steps**:
+  1. Implement methods for user registration and login.
+  2. Hash passwords using `BCryptPasswordEncoder`.
+  3. Generate JWT tokens upon successful login.

+### 7. Build Authentication Controller
+- **File**: `src/main/java/com/example/demo/controller/AuthController.java`
+- **Purpose**: Expose REST endpoints for authentication.
+- **Steps**:
+  1. Define endpoints for `/auth/register` and `/auth/login`.
+  2. Use `@Valid` to validate request bodies.
+  3. Return JWT tokens in the response.

+### 8. Configure Application Properties
+- **File**: `src/main/resources/application.yml`
+- **Purpose**: Store configuration values for JWT and security.
+- **Steps**:
+  1. Add properties for the JWT secret and expiration time.
+  2. Configure database connection settings.

+### 9. Test the Authentication System
+- **Steps**:
+  1. Use tools like Postman or cURL to test the `/auth/register` and `/auth/login` endpoints.
+  2. Verify that protected endpoints require a valid JWT token.
+  3. Test edge cases like invalid tokens, expired tokens, and duplicate registrations.

+### Summary
+By following these steps, you can build a robust authentication system for your Spring Boot application.
+Each component plays a critical role in ensuring security and functionality.